lter/lterwg-droughtnet-ppt/README.md

 Used to get historical GHCN precip data (from best/closest) stations to each IDE site.
 It cleans the historical data to only contain good years (i.e. missing up 31 days precip) and must contain a certain number (30 years) of data.
 The CV of annual precip is then calculated from this data.

 In preliminary analysis we were only considering stations good if they are within 100 km and 500 m elevation of the IDE site.

+## `DN site - GHCN station options.R`

+Output from this script used in the `GHCN process.R` script.
+It was used to select better stations for some sites, when the first bit of code in `GHCN process` selected/used data from bad stations.
+It is used in the 2nd half of `GHCN process`.

+## `biomass_sensitivity_vs_ppt_reductions.R`

+Pulls in biomass effect size (likely to change as full biomass.csv changes) as calculated in a seperate script on dropbox.
+Makes figures of effect size vs various metrics of precipitation reductions.